SO7TOV/Dashboard_Presentation_Wavecon_Telecom/README.md

 - Is there any plan that is discontinued after the 5G launch?
 What is the reason for it?
 - Create a presentation from the dashboard for our telecom client 'wavecon'.

-##Insights
+## Insights

--The revenue has experienced a 0.5% decrease compared to the previous network -Despite a 55% increase in unsubscribed users, Pune has shown an impressive 18% growth in active users.
+- The revenue has experienced a 0.5% decrease compared to the previous network.
+- Despite a 55% increase in unsubscribed users, Pune has shown an impressive 18% growth in active users.
--Among all the plans, Plan 1, Plan 2, and Plan 11 stand out as the top-performing plans.
+- Among all the plans, Plan 1, Plan 2, and Plan 11 stand out as the top-performing plans.
--Following the launch of 5G, Plan 5 and Plan 7 have experienced significant failures, particularly Plan 7, which has witnessed a decline in revenue across almost all -cities.
+- Following the launch of 5G, Plan 5 and Plan 7 have experienced significant failures, particularly Plan 7, which has witnessed a decline in revenue across almost all -cities.
 It would be advisable to discontinue Plan 7 and proceed with the remaining plans.
--WaveCon consistently holds the third position in the market without any fluctuations.
+- WaveCon consistently holds the third position in the market without any fluctuations.